TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 48/Isaiah 48.3.md

 ---

-I have declared the former things from of old; yea, they went forth out of my mouth, and I showed them: suddenly I did them, and they came to pass.
+I have declared the former things from of old; yes, they went forth out of my mouth, and I showed them: suddenly I did them, and they happened.